pedrominicz/pedrominicz.github.io/ping.md

 ![](ping.png)

-A script to disable the network we built on the host machine, as well as a few helper scripts for dealing with the virtual machines is [available on Gist.][3]
+A few scripts to help with the virtual network and the virtual machines are [available on Gist.][3]

 [1]: https://wiki.archlinux.org/index.php/Netctl
 [2]: https://wiki.archlinux.org/index.php/installation_guide